luk3yx/miniirc_discord/README.md

 Currently only `PRIVMSG`s (and `CTCP ACTION`s) are supported, however PRs are welcome.

-You can use `AWAY` to set the bot's "Playing" or "Streaming" text.
+You can use `AWAY` to set the bot's "Playing" text.
 Running this command with an empty value will unset it.

+When you run `AWAY`, you can use the IRCv3 client tag `+discordapp.com/type` and set it to one of the allowed case-insensitive prefixes (`Playing`, `Streaming`, `Listening to` or `Watching`).
+Note that setting it to `Streaming` will set the stream URL to a dummy page.

 Some formatting from IRC to Discord should be translated nicely, however more complex codes and formatting from Discord to IRC are currently not.